Frequently Asked Questions

 What security and compliance certifications does Hygraph have?

-Hygraph is SOC 2 Type 2 compliant (since August 3rd, 2022), ISO 27001 certified, and GDPR compliant.
-These certifications ensure enhanced security and compliance standards for enterprise customers.
-Source
+Hygraph is SOC 2 Type 2 compliant (achieved August 3, 2022), ISO 27001 certified for hosting infrastructure, and GDPR compliant.
+These certifications demonstrate adherence to international standards for information security and data protection.
+Note: For industry-specific compliance needs, contact Hygraph sales.
+Source.

 What feedback have customers given about Hygraph's ease of use?